 This is another one of my illustrated haiku from my handmade book, “Poems from Home: a Collection of Illustrated Haiku.”
 I painted the watercolour on paper and wrote the haiku, quite a few years back.

-Used the “Scanner Pro” app to scan my watercolour, into the iPad.
+I used the “Scanner Pro” app to scan my watercolour, into the iPad.
 Then from “Photos” imported it into the “Tayasui Sketches app, and with the white paint, painted out any shadows that had crept in around the image.
-Very handy!
+Very handy.
 There’s a few art apps I can use for this purpose.
 I’m getting better at using the scanner, so shadows are not happening as much – and I can always white out shadows with an eraser in an art app – usually the “Procreate“ app.

-I then, imported the watercolour into the “Pages” app, typed in the haiku and arranged it together with the image.
-I took a screenshot, then in the “Photos” section, edited out any unwanted edges.
+I then took the watercolour into the “Pages” app, typed in the haiku and arranged it together with the image.
+I took a screenshot, and in the “Photos” section edited out any unwanted edges.
 There are also other ways and apps I can use to put the text with the image.
-It can sound complex, but it really is all very easy and quick to do.
+It can sound complex, but it really is all quite easy and quick to do.

 I’ve experimented a fair bit in the past year or so, with ways to best use my iPad for my art and words.
 Lots of fun, but still lots to learn.
 You can find out more about the apps I use in, “Some App Information”.